catan2001/facial-recognition-using-hog-and-dlib_fhog/UVM/README.md

 - **Top-Level Module** integrates the DUT with the testbench.
 - **Coverage** ensures that the verification is comprehensive.

-Together, these components create a flexible and powerful UVM testbench capable of verifying complex DUTs.

 ## Call Hierarchy

 In the UVM testbench for the AXI Lite protocol, understanding the sequence of calls between components is essential to grasp how the testbench drives, observes, and verifies the Design Under Test (DUT).
 Here's a detailed explanation of the flow, outlining who calls who and when, step by step: